-OVERVIEW: Directed by Jerry Moss and his wife, Ann, the Moss Foundation gives away a million or two annually, mainly to various Los Angeles area outfits.
+OVERVIEW: Directed by Jerry Moss and his wife, Ann, the Moss Foundation makes between $1 and $2 million in grants annually, primarily to various Los Angeles area organizations.

-As a music mogul, Moss has unsurprisingly keyed in on music and arts philanthropy.
-In Los Angeles, this has included recent sums to Hammer Museum, Geffen Playhouse, the Los Angeles Opera Company, and the Performing Arts Center of Los Angeles County, MoCA, LACMA and Mr. Holland's Opus Foundation, a non-profit which provides musical instruments.
-Annual sums have rarely exceeded $50,000 in recent years.
+As a music mogul, Moss unsurprisingly supports music and arts philanthropy.
+In Los Angeles, this has included grants to Hammer Museum, Geffen Playhouse, the Los Angeles Opera Company, and the Performing Arts Center of Los Angeles County, MoCA, LACMA and Mr. Holland's Opus Foundation, a non-profit which provides musical instruments.
+Annually, grants rarely exceed $50,000.

-- Search for staff contact info and bios in PeopleFinder (paid subscribers only.)
+Search for staff contact info and bios in PeopleFinder (paid subscribers only).

 421 N. Beverly Drive